 Orb is a must have peripheral device in every household.
 It is the world’s first

 gaming oriented 3-Dimentional mouse that you can drag, twist and manipulate in thin Air.
-This allows the Orb to be used in almost all environments Possible, making your life much easier with the Orb.
-Many have the misconception that the only people manipulating 3D Environments on a screen are 3D Modellers thus the release of several Modeller oriented 3D mice.
+This allows the Orb to be used in almost all environments Ppossible, making your life much easier with the Orb.
+Many have the misconception that the only people manipulating 3D Eenvironments on a screen are 3D Modellers thus the release of several Modeller oriented 3D mice.
 Gamers are much often left out but that is all about to be changed.
 Meet the Orb — The Biggest Game Changer Yet!

 How does ORB work?

-Orb works on a simple system that consist of accelerometers and gyroscopes forming what is known as a Inertial Measurement Unit (IMU).
-This IMU is able to detect slight movements in 6 Degrees of Freedom.
-This enables the Gamer to easily manipulate the 3D environment using a flick of the Wrist.
-This, combined with some intelligent programming, would allow us to translate the IMU data into movement Commands for the cursor and also key presses for the keyboard.
+Orb works on a simple system that consists of accelerometers and gyroscopes forming what is known as a Inertial Measurement Unit (IMU).
+This IMU is able to detect slight movements in 6 Ddegrees of Ffreedom.
+This enables the Ggamer to easily manipulate the 3D environment using a flick of the Wwrist.
+This, combined with some intelligent programming, would allow us to translate the IMU data into movement Ccommands for the cursor and also key presses for the keyboard.
 This combined with the circular case design for the Orb as shown in Figure 1.1 makes it extremely easy to hold in the hand and use.

 Future improvements for ORB

-The Orb at this stage is just a prototype and there will be many improvements to it in time to come.
-Adding wireless connectivity using 2.4Ghz wireless communication to allow the Orb to be used for presentations and having a more ergonomic case designs will be one of the few design improvements that will be implemented.
+The Orb at this stage is just a prototype and there we will be many improvements to it. in time to come.
+Adding wireless connectivity using 2.4GHhz wireless communication to allow the Orb to be used for presentations and having a more ergonomic case designs will be one of the few design improvements that will be implemented.
 Fine-tuning of the programming and adding several more features for the user’s comfort and ease of use will also be done.
-Overall we will try our best to make it the best polished product it can be.
+Overall, we will try our best to make it the best polished product it can be.

 Photograph(s) or drawing(s) of your invention prototype